danmysak/reling/README.md

   - Suggestions for improving your translations;
   - The program’s own translation of the sentence.

 You can retake exams at your preferred frequency until you achieve perfect scores.
+Once satisfied with your performance, you can [archive](#archiving-content) the content and optionally use it later for [spaced repetition](#taking-exams).

 ReLing also enables you to view a [list](#listing-content) of all generated texts and dialogues and their associated [exam histories](#exam-history).